The Forge Roblox Beginner Guide (2025) – How to Progress Fast & Avoid Early Mistakes

 Inventory → Shop tab → Race Menu

-OR through the Wizard NPC.(island 2)
+OR through the Wizard NPC.(island 1 or 2)

 2.1 Best Beginner Race: Dwarf